boebelix/Pizza-Shop/README.md

 ## Integration Tests
 You can run the integration tests by executing `gradlew runIntegrationTest`.
 This will start the system via docker, run the tests, and shut down the containers.
 Be sure that you build the containers beforehand.

+##
+You can start the docker containers with following command `gradlew execComposeUp` to stop with 'gradlew execComposeDown'